 The seeds of psyllium have been used in Europe for intestinal health since the 16th century, and the early English called the plant "mother of herbs."

-Most of the annual imports to the United States, the number-one consumer of psyllium, come from India, including 800 metric tons of whole seeds and 3,000 tons of husks.
+Psyllium is a plant that yields an outstanding 60 - 70% soluble fiber, eight times higher than oat bran.
+Most of the annual imports to the United States, the number-one consumer of psyllium, come from India and Pakistan, in amounts around 800 metric tons of whole seeds, and 3,000 tons of husks.

 Pharmaceutical industry.
 Psyllium is utilized as a thickening agent for capsule formulation.